alexiscreuzot/KAProgressLabel/README.md

 ```

 ####Set progress animated
-A delegate method is provided in order for you to change the content of the label according to your needs
+A block is provided in order for you to change the content of the label according to your needs

 ```objective-c
 - (void)viewDidLoad